 - (i) CBDC;

 - (ii) Stablecoin;

-- (iii) Non-backed digital currency; and
+- (iii) Traditional cryptocurrency; and

 - (iv) Privacy coin.

 7.2 A CBDC is considered the least risky as it represents a direct claim on a sovereign government or central bank, which provides a high level of safety.